kaaengine/kaa/docs/tutorial/part01.rst

 Part 1: Engine and window
 =========================

+The tutorial assumes you have installed kaaengine and have python 3.6.1 or newer.

 By the end of this tutorial you will code a complete game: a top-down shooter with animations, physics, sounds, basic AI, HUD display and multiple scenes.
 You will be surprised how easy and intuitive it is with kaa engine.
 Parts 1 and 2 are explaining basic concepts of the engine (you shouldn't skip them, even if you're an experienced